Originate/mycha/README.md

 * `mycha install`
   * prompts you for where you would like to install your default test helper, `testHelperPath`
+    * If `testHelperPath` has an extension found [here](src/compilers.coffee) then it writes the test helper in that language and updates the configuration file accordingly

   * runs
     ```